Saint Maud: Plot

-A nurse named Katie fails to save the life of a patient in her care, despite attempting CPR.
+Katie, a nurse, is unable to save the life of a patient in her care, despite attempting CPR.

-Some time later, Katie, now referring to herself as Maud, has become a devout Roman Catholic and is working as a private palliative care nurse in an English seaside town.
-She is assigned to care for Amanda, a hedonistic former dancer and choreographer from the United States who is terminally ill with stage four lymphoma.
+Some time later, Katie, referring to herself as Maud, has become a devout Roman Catholic and is working as a private palliative care nurse in an English seaside town.
+She is assigned to care for Amanda, a hedonistic former dancer and choreographer from the US who is terminally ill with stage four lymphoma.
 Amanda is embittered by her fate and confesses to Maud that she fears the oblivion of death.
-Maud comes to believe that God has tasked her with saving the atheist Amanda's soul.
+Maud comes to believe that God has tasked Maud with saving the atheist Amanda's soul.
 Maud reveals to Amanda that she sometimes feels God's presence, and she and Amanda appear to be overcome with ecstasy as they pray together.

 Maud becomes suspicious of Amanda's companion Carol, who visits regularly and with whom Amanda has sex.
 She implores Carol to stop visiting because she believes Amanda's soul is in jeopardy due to distractions of the flesh.
 Carol is incensed by this, accusing Maud of homophobia, but Maud rebukes this stating that she would not care whether Carol were a man or a woman.
-Carol attends Amanda's birthday party anyway, and in front of Maud, Amanda informs the partygoers that Maud tried to drive Carol away.
-The party guests laugh at Maud, calling her "Saint Maud", and wrap a cover on her head.
+When Carol attends Amanda's birthday party, and in front of Maud, Amanda informs the partygoers that Maud has tried to drive Carol away.
+The party guests laugh at Maud, call her "Saint Maud", and wrap a cover on her head.
 Amanda mocks Maud for trying to save her soul and suggests that she is a homophobic prude, jealous of her relationship with Carol.
 Maud strikes Amanda and is dismissed from her job.